tnebooks/12th-physics/content.en/docs/electrostatics/electric-field-and-electric-field-lines.md

 (ii) The normal force exerted by the inclined surface \((N)\)

 (iii) The Coulomb force given by uniform electric field \((qE)\)

+The free body diagram for the mass m is drawn below.

 ![](T.png)